awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 {}
 ```

-Then get the status to ensure replication is paused:
+Then get the status to ensure that replication is paused:

 ```
 GET _plugins/_replication/follower-01/_status